 During their clinical education, each student will be assigned to a Preceptor who will guide the educational process for the student to meet the demands needed to graduate from Waynesburg University's MSAT program.
-The clinical experience settings listed below provide exposure to the many roles and responsibilities of Certified Athletic Trainers and other healthcare providers who work in various environments.
+The clinical experience settings listed below provide exposure to the many roles and responsibilities of Certified Athletic Trainers and other healthcare providers who work in various traditional and non-traditional athletic training environments.
 The CEC will ensure all students meet all requirements, as mandated by CAATE and the BOC that students must achieve as part of those experiences prior to graduation.